 In the event of inclement weather, the Superintendent in consultation with the President of the Board of Education can decide to cease operations.
 When schools are dismissed early due to inclement weather, all official and unofficial activities will be cancelled for that evening.
-Should school be cancelled the entire school day, all extra-curricular activities will be cancelled for a 24-hour period.
+Should school be cancelled the entire school day, all extra-curricular activities shall require approval of the superintendent, after consult with the president of the Board of Education.
 Refer to EBCD Reg. for additional procedures in the event of closings or subsequent days.
 GRADING SYSTEMS